 Setting the time zone for MySQL instances

 It is possible to set the MySQL time zone to a named area, such as "Europe/Moscow", using a session variable.
-However, doing so is not supported, and is not guaranteed to provide up-to-date time settings.
+However, doing so is not supported in Cloud SQL, and is not guaranteed to provide up-to-date time settings.
 To change the default time zone for your instance, update the

 default_time_zoneflag with the offset from UTC (for example,